 \subsection{Shape Matching}

-The problem of 3D shape correspondence aims to establish point-wise mappings between shapes and has been widely studied.
-Traditional methods rely on geometric constraints \cite{holzschuh2020simulated, roetzer2022scalable} or non-rigid registration \cite{bernard2020mina, eisenberger2019divergence, ezuz2019elastic}, but often require costly optimization and manual alignment, limiting scalability.
-Recent learning-based approaches have advanced the field by training networks to match vertices to a template \cite{monti2017geometric, boscaini2016learning, masci2015geodesic}, or by leveraging functional maps with learnable features \cite{litany2017deep, ovsjanikov2012functional}.
-Others integrate spectral and spatial cues \cite{cao2024spectral, attaiki2023shape}, use diffusion models for functional map prediction \cite{zhuravlev2025denoising}, or apply 2D correspondence priors to improve semantic consistency in 3D registration \cite{liu2025stable}.
-Our method, with the assistance of neural networks, eliminates the need for costly 3D inputs and data annotations.
-By employing object reconstruction techniques, it derives geometric point-wise correspondences from images.
+Establishing point-wise mappings for 3D shape correspondence traditionally relies on geometric constraints \cite{holzschuh2020simulated, roetzer2022scalable} or non-rigid registration \cite{bernard2020mina, eisenberger2019divergence, ezuz2019elastic}, which suffer from costly optimization and limited scalability.
+Recent learning-based advances address this by matching vertices to templates \cite{monti2017geometric, boscaini2016learning, masci2015geodesic}, leveraging functional maps and diffusion models \cite{litany2017deep, ovsjanikov2012functional, zhuravlev2025denoising}, integrating spatio-spectral cues \cite{cao2024spectral, attaiki2023shape}, or applying 2D priors \cite{liu2025stable}.
+In contrast, our method eliminates the need for costly 3D inputs and annotations by reconstructing objects and deriving explicit point-wise correspondences purely from images.